gambitproject/gambit/doc/gui.nfg.building.rst

 key, inputting the payoff for the second (column) player, pressing the :kbd:`Tab` key, and so forth, until all the payoff entries in the table have been filled.

+Shared outcomes
+^^^^^^^^^^^^^^^^

+The payoffs shown at a contingency are stored as an *outcome*, and the same outcome can be attached to more than one contingency -- most commonly because several strategy profiles induce the same terminal node in the reduced strategic game of an extensive game, but a strategic game can also be built or loaded with outcomes shared this way directly.
+Editing a payoff at any one of these contingencies changes it at every other contingency sharing that outcome, since they are, in fact, the same outcome.

+To see this grouping before editing, hover the mouse pointer over any payoff cell: every other cell sharing its outcome is shown with a shaded background for as long as the pointer remains over one of them.
+The highlight does not change while a payoff is being edited, even if the pointer moves elsewhere in the meantime.